mishakessler/class-info-template/README.md

-# SEI Cicadas Class Information
+# SEI Owls Class Information

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)  SOFTWARE ENGINEERING IMMERSIVE

-Welcome to SEI Cicadas!
+Welcome to SEI Owls!
 This will be used for most of the information you will need as students.
 This includes important links, contact information, etc.

 ## Contents